-52.203-12 Limitation on Payments to Influence Certain Federal Transactions (OCT 2010).
-This clause applies only if this contract exceeds 150,000.
+52.203-12 Limitation on Payments to Influence Certain Federal Transactions (JUN 2020).
+This clause applies if this contract exceeds the threshold specified in FAR 3.808 on the date of subcontract award.
 Paragraph (g)(2) is modified to read as follows: "(g)(2) Seller will promptly submit any disclosure required (with written notice to Boeing) directly to the PCO for the prime contract.
 Boeing will identify the cognizant Government PCO at Seller's request.
 Each subcontractor certification will be retained in the subcontract file of the awarding contractor."

-52.203-13 Contractor Code of Business Ethics and Conduct (OCT 2015).
-This clause applies only if this contract is in excess of \$5,500,000 and has a period of performance of more than 120 days.
+52.203-13 Contractor Code of Business Ethics and Conduct (JUN 2020).
+This clause applies if this contract exceeds the threshold specified in FAR 3.1004 (a) on the date of subcontract award and has a performance period of more than 120 days.